-Section Question Threshold Site Analysis Will the development involve the construction of a building or the Torrens title subdivision of land?
-If yes, refer to 2.2 Views and Vistas Will the development involve the construction of a building or the Torrens title subdivision of land?
-If yes, refer to 2.3 Sustainable Will the development involve the construction of If yes, refer to 2.4 Building Design a building? refer to 2.4 Landscaping Will the development involve the construction of a building or the Torrens title subdivision of land?
-If yes, refer to 2.5 Weed Management Is the site occupied by any noxious weeds (as listed in Appendix 3)?
-If yes, refer to 2.6 Will the development involve the construction of a building within non-urban land?
-Erosion and Will the development involve: If yes, refer to 2.7 Sediment Control a) Disturbance of soil on the site? and Vol 3 b) Any potential for the disturbance of soil on the site?
-Cut and Fill Will the development involve: If yes, refer to 2.8 a) Any excavation of the site? and Vol 3 b) Any filling of the site?
-Is the proposed development below or at flood planning level?
-Fill and Floor Levels Will the development involve the construction of a building?
-If yes, refer to 2.8 and Vol 3 Demolition Will the development involve any demolition?
-If yes, refer to 2.9 l
+Section Question Threshold Site Analysis Will the development involve the construction of a building or the Torrens title subdivision of land? lf yes, refer to 2.2 Views and Vistas Will the development involve the construction of a building or the Torrens title subdivision of land? lf yes, refer to 2.3 Sustainable Building Design Will the development involve the construction of a building? lf yes, refer to 2.4 Landscaping Will the development involve the construction of a building or the Torrens title subdivision of land? lf yes, refer to 2.5 Weed Management Is the site occupied by any noxious weeds (as listed in Appendix 3)?
+Will the development involve the construction of a building within non-urban land?
+If yes, refer to 2.6 Erosion and Sediment Control Will the development involve:a) Disturbance of soil on the site?b) Any potential for the disturbance of soil on the site?
+If yes, refer to 2.7 and Vol 3 Cut and Fill Will the development involve:a) Any excavation of the site?b) Any filling of the site?Is the proposed development below or at flood planning level? lf yes, refer to 2.8 and Vol 3 Fill and Floor Levels Will the development involve the construction of a building? lf yes, refer to 2.8 and Vol 3 Demolition Will the development involve any demolition?
+If yes, refer to 2.9

-Section Threshold Question If yes, refer to Water Cycle Will the development involve any the of Management following: 2.10 and Vol 3 a) A site that is below the flood planning level? b) A site that is within 40 metres of a water course? c) drains directly to a water course? d) is inundated by the predicted 100 year ARI event; or e) Work that is of a large residential scale (> 2000sqm site area) or any new commercial/ industrial building?
-Will the development involve the construction of If yes, Stormwater refer to a building or the Torrens title subdivision of land?
-2.10 and Vol 3 Will the development involve the construction of If yes, Water Demand refer to a building or the Torrens title subdivision of land?
-Management 2.10 Will the development involve the construction of If yes, Indigenous refer to a building, the Torrens title subdivision of land Heritage 2.11 or carrying out of works within an area that may be subject to indigenous heritage?
-If yes, Non Indigenous Will the development involve: refer to Heritage 2.11 A site occupied by a heritage item? b) A site located near a heritage item?
-A site located within a heritage conservation area?
-If yes, Fencing and Will the development involve: refer to Retaining Walls 2.12 The construction or installation of new fence and Vol 3 or retaining wall?
-The renovation of existing fence or retaining Will the development involve the construction of If yes, Security refer to a building?
-2.13 and Vol 3 Will the development involve: If yes, Risk Management refer to - Contaminated Land that has the potential 2.14 Land contaminated? b) Land that has been identified as being contaminated?
+Section Question Threshold Water Cycle Management Will the development involve any of the following: If yes, refer to 2.10 and Vol 3 a) A site that is below the flood planning level?
+VOI 3 b) A site that is within 40 metres of a water course? c) drains directly to a water course? d) is inundated by the predicted 100 year ARI event; or e) Work that is of a large residential scale (&gt; 2000sqm site area) or any new commercial/ industrial building?
+Stormwater Will the development involve the construction of a building or the Torrens title subdivision of land?
+If yes, refer to 2.10 and Vol 3 Water Demand Management Will the development involve the construction of a building or the Torrens title subdivision of land?
+If yes, refer to 2.10 Indigenous Heritage Will the development involve the construction of a building, the Torrens title subdivision of land or carrying out of works within an area that may be subject to indigenous heritage?
+If yes, refer to 2.11 Non Indigenous Heritage Will the development involve: lf yes, refer to 2 11 liontage a) A site occupied by a heritage item?
+2.11 b) A site located near a heritage item? c) A site located within a heritage conservation area?
+Fencing and Will the development involve: If yes, refer to Retaining Walls a) The construction or installation of new fence or retaining wall?
+2.12 and Vol 3 b) The renovation of existing fence or retaining wall?
+Security Will the development involve the construction of a building?
+If yes, refer to 2.13 and Vol 3 Risk Management - Contaminated Land Will the development involve:a) Land that has the potential to be contaminated?
+If yes, refer to 2.14 b) Land that has been identified as being contaminated?